 Administrative WithdrawalIf you owe the college any money after the end of the Drop/refund period, the college has the option to withdraw you from all registered classes.
 You will still owe the balance plus any other fees if they are charged.
 You are not eligible for a refund.

 Student Initiated DropYou can drop a class or all of your classes before the end of the Drop/refund period and are entitled to a 100% refund of the refundable fees.
-Your Valencia account will be credited, and after all fees have been paid, a check or charge card credit will be issued.
+Your Valencia account will be credited, and after all fees have been paid, a refund will be issued in accordance with your refund preference.
 Refer to the college catalog for further information.

 Student Initiated WithdrawalYou may withdraw from a class or all of your classes after the end of the official Drop/refund period, but before the mid-session withdrawal deadline.
 However, you are not eligible for a refund.
 If you owe the college any money, you will still have to pay that balance.
 Refer to the college catalog for further information.